Accumulation of days of earnings-related allowance

-You will not be entitled to an earnings-related daily allowance for the period for which we periodise the sales profit on the sale of your business assets related to the closure of your business.
+You are not entitled to earnings-related unemployment allowance for the period over which we periodise profits from the sale of business assets related to the closure of your business activities.

-Sales profit may arise for example, from the sale of shares, a partnership interest, a business or corporate assets.
-Sales profits may also arise from unsold business assets or those taken into your own use
+Sales profits may arise, for example, from the sale of shares, a partnership interest, a business or corporate assets.
+Sales profits may also arise from unsold business assets or those taken into your own use .

 How do social benefits affect the earnings-related allowance?